 How To Prepare Oregano Tea

 You can purchase ready-made oregano tea bags.
 All you have to do is steep in hot water for a few minutes and then consume.

 But, you can also prepare oregano tea at home using dried or fresh oregano, especially if you have some growing in your garden.
-In this case,simply bring water to a simmer and add 1-2 teaspoons of oregano.
-Let this sit for a few minutes to draw out the essence before drinking.
+In this case here are the steps : simply bring water to a simmer, add 1-2 teaspoons of oregano and let this sit for a few minutes to draw out the essence before drinking.